Health

 Here are the vaccines your children ages 4 to 6 should receive and may need before starting kindergarten:

-Heading into middle school (ages 11 and 12), your preteen may need the following vaccines:
+Heading into middle school (ages 11 and 12), your preteen should receive the following vaccines:

 In junior high and high school (ages 13 to 18), your children should receive the following immunizations: